edykim/edykim.com/content/en/posts/_archives/2017-01-01-add-keyboard-shortcut-for-disabling-trackpad-in-lubuntu.md

 tags:
   - lubuntu
   - shortcut
+private: true
 ---

 I've sold Dell XPS 13 because of a keyboard, I'm back to Dell Inspiron 11 3000.
-I bought this marchine 8 months ago, Windows 10 was a bit heavy on this laptop.
+I bought this machine 8 months ago, Windows 10 was a bit heavy on this laptop.
 So I replaced OS as Lubuntu.
 The laptop is low spec but it's not bad for the normal terminal work.

-Only thing I hate is that this laptop doesn't have a palm rejection.
-The touch pad is almost unusable, I think they forgot someone actually can use it as a pointing device.
+The only thing I hate is that this laptop doesn't have a palm rejection.
+The touchpad is almost unusable, I think they forgot someone actually can use it as a pointing device.
 So I instantly searched how to disable the touchpad when I want.
 I found [this solution](http://askubuntu.com/a/160549).

-I can see the device on `xinput`, but I cannot temporary disabled the touch pad using this script.
-It turns out, the other weird looking name one is actual touch pad.
+I can see the device on `xinput`, but I cannot temporarily disabled the touchpad using this script.
+It turns out, the other weird looking name one is the actual touchpad.
 It shows up `DLL0725:01 06CB:7D47` for me.

 Also, `xinput disable <id>` makes something weird.
 When I use this shell script, the cursor is disappeared.
 So I changed the script like below: